-Louis Nardo (1946-2009) was possessed an artists’ soul, a painter’s vision and a craftsman’s hands.
+Louis Nardo (1946-2009) possessed an artist’s soul, a painter’s vision and a craftsman’s hands.
 He was exceptionally skilled at painting, woodworking, ceramics, graphics and 3-D animation.
 Perhaps nowhere, however, is the entirety of his skill and spirit better captured and expressed than in his photography.

 The series of photos presented on POBA show Nardo’s reverence for the thing itself (“eo ipso”) – the simple objects of day-to-day life that under his eye and camera are captured with astonishing brilliance, relief, and vividness.
 These photos for the most part represent close-ups of architectural features in his Tribeca neighborhood, an older part of lower Manhattan.
 We see a fresh padlock on an old iron gate, a set of door handles on a flaking painted door, revealing the layers of Tribecan’s tastes and styles over the years, fire hoses waiting quietly for the next alarm.
 These are the details one misses in the rush of daily life.
 But Nardo did not miss them; he elevated them to reveal the unrecognized beauty in front of our eyes, invisible but for the looking more closely, but for the pause in our path that allows us to see what he saw.